volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

       }

-      // One of the arguments from this list "disable_mtls enable_mtls" must be set disable_mtls = true
+      // One of the arguments from this list "disable_mtls enable_mtls" must be set enable_mtls = true
       port        = "179"
     }
   }

   where {
-    // One of the arguments from this list "site virtual_site" must be set
+    // One of the arguments from this list "virtual_site site" must be set

     site {
       network_type = "network_type"